Galien week of innovation

 Noubar Afeyan

-Founder & CEO, Flagship Pioneering and Co-founder & Chairman, Moderna
+Founder and Chief Executive Officer, Flagship Pioneering and Co-founder & Chairman, Moderna

 PRIX GALIEN AWARDS CEREMONY